henri5/completeline/README.md

-# Eclipse Complete Line
+# Eclipse Complete Current Statement

-One of the main features in IntelliJ that I miss in Eclipse is complete line shortcut, which adds either semicolon or curly brackets at the end of the line.
+One of the main features in IntelliJ that I miss in Eclipse is complete statement shortcut, which adds either semicolon or curly brackets at the end of the line.
 This plugin tries to shamelessly mock it.
 As it's just regex comparison, it's nowhere near the level IJ is, but beats nothing.